 - TENS therapy – electric shock therapy to stimulate motor recovery

-- Full body rehab exercises – self-guided rehab exercises
+- Full body exercises for stroke patients – self-guided rehab exercises

 For some necessary fun: